Our health and general well-being depend on eating the right amounts of the right kind of food.

 See the Association of Nutrition's website for further benefits of studying on an accredited course.

-Newcastle is ranked in the top 6 UK universities for food science in The Times Good University Guide 2013.
+Newcastle is ranked in the top 4 UK universities for food science in The Complete University Guide 2014.

 Research-informed teaching plays an important role at Newcastle.
 It shapes the content of our undergraduate degrees and makes sure that you have chance to cover the most up-to-date theories and discoveries in your subject.